 Peconic Bay Medical Center is a not-for-profit community hospital.
 Its mission is to provide primary and secondary general medical care.
 Included in the hospital's services are twenty-four (24) hour emergency services, cardiac care unit, a renal dialysis unit, and a Nursing Home.
 Long term nursing care services are provided by a hospital-based skilled nursing center.

 Since 1967, Peconic Bay Medical Center has provided the sponsorship of the Peconic Bay School of Radiologic Technology.
 The philosophy of the institution supports the program's educational goals.

 The program sponsor takes the responsibility for the publication of the programs' availability, its faculty and student admission.
 Together with the faculty, it is committed to meet the published standards set down by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 Upon completion of the prescribed course of study, the student is granted a certification of completion.

-- Good problem solving and critical thinking skills.
+Goal #3: Students will demonstrate problem solving and critical thinking skills.
+Student Learning Outcomes:

 Purpose of Peconic Bay School of Radiologic Technology